-The vision statement communicates how the organization and community will be different in the future because of the THD's work.
-The vision can focus on the distant or near future: imagine the THD and the community seven generations from now.
-What is the vision for the THD and the community it serves as a result of the department's strategic work?
-Or, imagine the THD and the community in 3-5 years.
-What is the vision for the THD and the community it serves as a result of the department's strategic work?
-Internally, the vision statement is intended to be inspiring and motivational.
+The vision statement communicates how the organization and community will be different in the future as a result of the TPHD's work.
+The vision can focus on the distant future: imagine the TPHD and the community seven generations from now.
+What is the vision for the TPHD and the community it serves as a result of the department's strategic work?
+Or the near future: imagine the TPHD and the community in 3-5 years.
+What is the vision for the TPHD and the community it serves as a result of the department's strategic work?
+The vision statement is intended to be inspiring and motivational.